California's Guide to Conditional Use Permit

 • Employee and customer volumes

-Every CUP application requires a public hearing before the planning commission, where applicants present evidence supporting required findings and respond to questions from commissioners and affected community members.
+CUP applications typically require a public hearing before a planning commission where the planner assigned by the city presents evidence supporting required findings and the applicant is asked to respond to questions from commissioners and affected community members.
 This hearing is a legal proceeding, not merely an informational meeting; testimony becomes part of the administrative record.

 State Laws That Govern CUP Decisions in California